How to Create a Buyer Persona in 5 Simple Steps

 If you find that you need to gather more information about a certain persona, go back and do more research to find the missing information.

-The best way to write for and think about your buyer persona is to give them a name!
+The best way to write for and think about your buyer persona is to give them a name and a story!

 You can even take it one step further and find an image or photo to represent your buyer persona!
 Check out this example below:

-Now that you have a buyer persona (or personas!) with a name, face and details, you can start writing your emails and content with this persona in mind.
+Now that you have a buyer persona (or personas!) with a name, face and details, you can start creating your marketing strategy.